Deployment

 BotBrowser's Engine-Level Approach

-BotBrowser takes a fundamentally different approach.
-Instead of patching JavaScript properties after the fact, BotBrowser modifies the Chromium engine itself so that fingerprint signals are generated natively.
+BotBrowser takes a different approach.
+Instead of patching JavaScript properties after the fact, BotBrowser controls browser engine behavior so that fingerprint signals are generated natively.
 This means:

 Native Signal Generation

-Canvas rendering, WebGL parameter reporting, audio processing, and all other fingerprint signals are produced by the engine's native code, not by injected JavaScript.
-There are no property descriptor anomalies, no prototype chain modifications, and no detectable injection patterns.
+Canvas rendering, WebGL parameter reporting, audio processing, and other fingerprint signals are produced by the browser engine, not by injected JavaScript.
+The profile shapes the browser behavior before page code runs.

 Profile-Based Fingerprints